-(a) Drop a steel ball with a diameter of 0.625 (5/8th) inches and a mass ranging from 0.56 to 0.60 ounces from a distance of one foot directly above the soil surface.
-If blowsand is present, clear the blowsand from the surfaces on which the soil crust test method is conducted. ("Blowsand" is defined as thin deposits of loose uncombined grains covering less than 50% of a project site that have not originated from the representative surface being tested.)
-If material that is not blowsand covers a visible crust, apply the test method in AQR Section 90.4.1.3 ("Determination of Threshold Friction Velocity") to the loose material to determine whether the surface is stable.
+(a) Drop a steel ball with a diameter of 0.625 (%) inches (15.9 mm) and a mass ranging from 0.56 to 0.60 ounces (16-17 g) from a distance of one foot (30.5 cm) directly above the soil surface.
+If blowsand is present, clear the blowsand from the surfaces on which the Drop Ball Test is conducted. ("Blowsand" is defined as thin deposits of loose uncombined grains covering less than 50% of a project site that have not originated from the representative surface being tested.)
+If material that is not blowsand covers a visible crust, apply the test method in accordance with Section 90.4.1.3 of the AQRs.

-- (b) A sufficient crust is defined under the following conditions: once a ball has been dropped according to AQR Section 90.4.1.1, the ball does not sink into the surface, where it would be partially or fully surrounded by loose grains; and, upon removing the ball, the surface upon which it fell has not been pulverized, where loose grains would be visible. - (c) Randomly select each representative disturbed surface for the drop ball test by using a blind "over the shoulder" toss of a throwable object (e.g., a metal weight with survey tape attached).
+- "Determination of Threshold Friction Velocity (TFV)," to the loose material to determine whether the surface is stable. - (b) A sufficient crust is defined under the following conditions: once a ball has been dropped according to paragraph (a) of this section, the ball does not sink into the surface, where it would be partially or fully surrounded by loose grains; and, upon removing the ball, the surface upon which it fell has not been pulverized, where loose grains are visible. - Randomly select each representative disturbed surface for the Drop Ball Test by using a blind "over the shoulder" toss of a throwable object (e.g., a metal weight with survey tape attached).
 Using the point of fall as the lower left hand corner, measure a 1-foot-square area.
 Drop the ball three times within the 1-foot by 1-foot square, using a consistent pattern across the survey area.
-The survey area shall be considered to have passed the Soil Crust Determination Test if the results meet the criteria of AQR Section 90.4.1.1(a) at least two out of the three times the ball was dropped.
-Select at least two other survey areas that represent a random portion of the overall disturbed conditions of the site and repeat this procedure.
-If the results meet the criteria of AQR Section 90.4.1.1(a) in all the survey areas tested, the site shall be considered to have passed the Soil Crust Determination Test and shall be considered sufficiently crusted. - (d) At any given site, the existence of a sufficient crust covering one portion of the site may not represent the existence or protectiveness of a crust on another portion of the site.
-Repeat the soil crust test as often as necessary on each portion of the overall site using the random se- lection method set forth in AQR Section 90.4.1.1(b) for an accurate assessment.
+The survey area shall be considered to have passed the Drop Ball Test if the results meet the criteria of paragraph (b) of this section at least two out of the three times the ball is dropped.
+Select at least two other survey areas that represent a random portion of the overall disturbed conditions of the site and repeat the procedure.
+If the results meet the criteria of paragraph (b) of this section in all the survey areas tested, the site shall be considered to have passed the Drop Ball Test and shall be considered sufficiently crusted. - (d) At any given site, the existence of a sufficient crust covering one portion of the site may not represent the existence or protectiveness of a crust on another portion of the site.
+Repeat the Drop Ball Test as often as necessary on each portion of the overall site using the random selection method set forth in paragraph (c) of this section for an accurate assessment.